Using Visual AI to Speed Up Image and Video Annotation

 Option 3: OpenAI Vision

-OpenAI Vision provides high-quality image understanding through GPT-4o.
-Best when you need the most capable vision model and don't mind cloud API costs.
+OpenAI Vision gives you image understanding through GPT-4o.
+Use it when you want the strongest vision model and don't mind paying for cloud API calls.

 Configuration